 After sewing up all of your shapes, wash your pockets and lay them flat to dry.

-Use a length of rope (we made ours using the Incredible Rope Machine).
-Read the blog where we made our using variegated yarn.
+To hang, use a length of rope (we made ours using the Incredible Rope Machine).